turboapps/docs/deploying/to_turboserver/f-advanced_topics.md

 	- Open the Start menu

-	- In the Search box (Run... on Windows XP), type regedit
+	- In the Search box, type regedit

 	- Search for any of the file extension or protocol values, such as http or.html